axibase/axibase-charts/syntax/thresholds.md

 ## `threshold_percent`

-Percentage of time within the period when the series values did not exceed the threshold.
+Percentage of time within the period when the series values does not exceed the threshold.
 Computed as sum of violation intervals divided by the period duration.

 ```ls
 [series]